kubernetes-sigs/kueue/keps/168-pending-workloads-visibility/README.md

 this parameter, the number of LocalQueues requiring an update can be controlled, because only LocalQueues with workloads at the top positions require an update.

+Finally, setting the `MaxCount` parameter for LocalQueues to 0 allows to stop visibility updates to LocalQueues.

 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.